sahakyanvahan/InterviewQuestions/questions/framework.md

 > * **Prioritize tests:** Prioritize tests based on the criticality of the code.
 Write tests for the most critical parts of the code first.
 > * **Write meaningful test names:** Test names should clearly describe what the test is doing, making it easier to understand the intent of the test

+>The "Red-Green-Refactor" approach is a common practice in Test-Driven Development (TDD).
+It involves writing a failing test first, and then writing the minimum amount of code necessary to make the test pass.
+Finally, you refactor the code to make it clean, maintainable, and efficient.

+>Here's how the "Red-Green-Refactor" approach works in detail:

+> * **Red:** Write a failing test case for the new functionality you want to add.
+The test should express the desired behavior of the code, and should initially fail because the functionality hasn't been implemented yet.

+> * **Green:** Write the minimum amount of code necessary to make the test pass.
+This should be the bare minimum implementation, with no frills or unnecessary complexity.

+> * **Refactor:** Once the test is passing, clean up the code, making it readable, maintainable, and efficient.
+You can also add additional tests if necessary to ensure the code works as expected.

+>This approach helps you focus on writing code that works, and not just code that compiles.
+It also helps you ensure that your code is well-designed, readable, and maintainable, as you are forced to think about the design and implementation of the code before writing it.

+>In TDD, the "Red-Green-Refactor" approach is repeated for each new feature or change you want to make to the code.
+This results in a suite of tests that provide a safety net for your code, making it easier to catch and fix bugs, and ensuring that new changes don't break existing functionality.

 | **Level** | **Expectaions**             | **Notes**       |
 |-----------|-----------------------------|-----------------|
 | **L1**    | No Answer                   |                 |